Cigna Modified UM-41 Continuity of Care Policy: What Billing Teams Need to Know in 2025

-Cigna modified UM-41 (Continuity of Care Service Requests), effective December 20, 2025.
-Here's what billing teams need to know about provider network exits and care transitions.
+Cigna Healthcare modified UM-41 (um41-continuity-of-care-service-requests), its Continuity of Care Service Requests coverage policy, effective December 20, 2025.
+Here's what changes for billing teams.

 Quick-Reference Table